gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 #### Step-6: Create a IOS-BGP.j2 template file inside the ios-bgp/templates folder.

-- Note vi users do the following to create the file.
+- The Jinja2 template file will provide the config template to construct the bgp config.

 ```
 cisco@ansible-controller:~$ vi ios-bgp/templates/IOS-BGP.j2